Q: Why does the map use non-latin characters (ie. Chinese, Thai, Cyrillic) in certain areas?

 Q: I’m building a project for my company but we aren’t making money off of it, can I get a free API key?

 A: Any project for a commercial entity regardless of if the end results are being sold or used internally requires a commercial API license.
 In very limited situations ADSBexchange.com may choose to allow non-profit, research, or educational entities access to the historical data or API at reduced fee, in these situations such entities must meet all other requirements including hosting a feeder.
-ADSBexchange.com API pricing is 1/100th of the cost of ADS-B data available anywhere else.
+ADSBexchange.com API pricing is a fraction of the cost of ADS-B data available anywhere else.